nicolejkeeney/icesat2-book/home.md

  - 9/4/2020: Version 1, finished at end of summer internship
  - 11/18/2020: Updated with version 2 ICESat-2 data product for [AGU Fall 2020 poster highlighting the book](https://agu.confex.com/agu/fm20/meetingapp.cgi/Paper/684153).
  - 6/14/2021: Updated for the publication of Petty et al. (2021) with final ICESat-2 data product and cleaner notebooks.
 Transitioned from Google Colab interactivity to Binder.
+ - 10/25/2021: Added interactive plotting using hvplot.
+Improved interpolation/smoothing method for ICESat-2 data and added notebook to demonstrate steps.

 # A note on xarray